-Your yacht is equipped with a permanently installed diaphragm-type bilge pump.
+The Cape Dory 25D, 27, 28 and 30 are all equipped with a permanently installed diaphragm-type bilge pump.
+This type of pump is also available as optional equipment on the Cape Dory 22.
 The pump itself is located in the cockpit area and is operated by inserting the (removable) handle into the through deck fitting.
 This arrangement allows the pumping of the bilge with all hatches closed; a safety precaution should you have to pump in severe conditions.